-The first thing that's good to know is what kind of undertone you have; (1) neutral, (2) hot or (3) cold undertone.
+The first thing that's good to know is what kind of undertone you have; (1) neutral, (2)warm or (3) cold undertone.

 When you know what kind of undertone you have, it's time to find out your shade.
 We have ten shades to choose from and you see what you have by looking at your skin.

-See the illustration below for guidance matching product with skintone.
+See the illustration below for guidance to match the skin tone with the product.

 |Extra light||For extra light skin tones|